DCAN-Labs/cdni-brain/docs/pipelines.md

     * `--smoothing 0` : disable any smoothing, recommended to minimze confusion about which outputs to use

     * `--min-time 0` : set the minimum seconds of good frames to 0 (instead of the default of 240 seconds/4 min)

+    * `--lower-bpf 0.009` : set the lower cut-off frequency for the Butterworth bandpass filter to match the DCANBOLDProc default

     * `-r <radius>` : head radius for computing FD in mm, default 50 is suitable for adult, typically 35-45 for infant.
 This is only recommended when running XCP-D on infants using nibabies outputs.